ajbacon/Portfolio/week2.md

 ### What to do differently going forward

-- Try not to have sole focus on completing the challenges, and when necessary take a step back and read the documentation.
+- Try not to have sole focus on completing the challenges, and when necessary take a step back and read the documentation/ do research into a concept.
 - Remember to test state rather than behaviour

 ### Knowledge gaps to work on

-- More reading required on
+- More reading required on OO principles to gain fuller understanding, perhaps with some exercises.
-- Rs
+- Keep working on mocks/doubles dependency injection etc

-**See this link for todo list**
+**See this [link](https://github.com/ajbacon/Portfolio/blob/master/todo_list.md) for todo list**